bhanuprasad2607/Python/README.md

     <ol>
         <li>An informal Introduction to Python</li>
         <li>
-            Using Python as a Calculator
+            <a href="https://github.com/bhanuprasad2607/Python/tree/main/basics">Using Python as a Calculator</a>
         </li>
     </ol>
     <li>Data Structures</li>